storacha/specs/http-header-ucan-invocation.md

 To save space and bandwidth an agent MAY omit proofs from the invocation.
 Especially if making multiple requests to the service using the same proof(s).

 The response headers SHOULD include a `X-UCAN-Cache-Expiry` header, set to the cache expiry time in [Unix time](https://en.wikipedia.org/wiki/Unix_time) for proofs referenced by the invocation.
+It SHOULD be the shortest expiry date of the proofs it has already received or a maximum time the service is willing to cache the proofs for.

 If proofs are omitted in a request and are not present in the server cache, the service MUST respond with a [HTTP 510 (Not Extended)](https://www.rfc-editor.org/rfc/rfc2774#section-7) response.
 The response body MUST be a [DAG-JSON](https://ipld.io/docs/codecs/known/dag-json/) encoded error object that lists the missing proofs required in order to execute the invocation.
 It MUST comply to the following schema: